stvoutsin/pyrothorn/docs/Firethorn-JSON-test.md

+# Create your JSON file

-# Create your own queries.json file with json list of queries
+Create your own queries.json file with json list of queries

 nano /root/queries.json